rainwoodman/mpiimport/README.md

 # Python Import via MPI

+One problem with large scale parallel application written in Python is the startup time.
+The Python Interpreter may spend before even start processing any useful user logic.

+Two factors contribute to the slowness:
+ 1 At start-up, thousands of file system operations are performed on the centralized shared filesystem that hosts the python installation, to resolve and load the modules.
+ 2 When resolving symbols in a shared object file from extensions can be slow on some platforms.

+`mpiimport` aims to address the first issue.
+We have used `mpiimport` in production parallel MPI applications with upto 8,192 MPI ranks on BlueWaters (NCSA), and 576 MPI ranks on Edison (NERSC).

-`mpiimport` is a Python import hook that delegates the file operations to the root rank of `MPI_COMM_WORLD`.
+`mpiimport` delegates the file operations to the root rank of `MPI_COMM_WORLD` via a Python import hook.
 It significantly reduces the number of filesystem system calls at the start up of python scripts.

-We believe that `mpiimport` can significantly reduce the start-up time of complex python scripts on super-computers.
-Note that the gain is limited if dynamic linking on the system is very slow.
+`mpiimport` can improve the startup performance (speed and reliability) of complex python scripts on super-computers due to the reduced load on the filesystem.

+Note that the gain is very limited if dynamic linking on the system is very slow.
 (For example, Hopper at NERSC).

 Currently we only implemented `mpiimport` for Python 2.7.

 ## Installation and usage

 `mpiimport` compiles and runs on BlueWaters (NCSA, with bw-python), Edison(NERSC, with python), and Rock Clusters 6.4 with Intel MPI.
-We have used `mpiimport` in production jobs with parallel MPI applications with upto 8,192 ranks on BlueWaters, and 512 ranks on Edison.

 To install, clone the source and make
 ```